estebanmunchjones2019/academind-next.js-article/Next article.md

 According to the creators (https://nextjs.org/).:

-*Is the React framework from production.*
+*Is the React framework for production.*

 *Next.js gives you the best developer experience with all the features you need for production: hybrid static & server rendering, TypeScript support, smart bundling, route pre-fetching, and more.
 No config needed.*